-If you want to look back on your notes and highlights saved with the book that you read, you can back it up on iTunes and then in the future you can always sync it back onto your iPhone or iPad.
+If you want to look back on your notes and highlights saved with the book that you’ve read, you can back it up on iTunes and then in the future, you can always sync it back onto your iPhone or iPad.

-The only shit thing about iTunes is that you can’t open your book and read it in iTunes.
+The only bummer about iTunes is that you can’t really open your book and read it in your iTunes.

-There are basically three ways you may go about this
+There are three ways you may go about this:

-- Print your notes from iBooks (only PDF files)
+- Print your notes directly from iBooks (only PDF files)

-- Save your Notes and Highlights to your Notes and then Print them
+- Save your notes and highlights onto your Notes and then Print them

 - Take screenshots of your notes and highlights (your ePub Books) and then Print from Photos